grumach/Bloxcord-self-bot/README.md

 !help or !cmds to see the commands have fun cuz I actually hate this server

-No its not malware idiots I can provide how I actually made this selfbot if requested
+No its not malware idiots I can provide how I actually made this selfbot if requested No your discord.py wont break selfcord will override it you just have to import it in a different way